 Download the 2022 Vehicle Rules v 3.30 revised February 15, 2022 (PDF)

 Download the Safari pages only from the Vehicle Rules v 3.30 revised February 15, 2022 (PDF)

 Download the General Rules v 3.5 revised March 28, 2021 (PDF)

-NORRA will provide a special camping area for Safari entries.
+NORRA will provide a special camping area for Safari entries as well as a limited number of hotel rooms as part of our hospitality packages.
 Camping is also available at the other towns between Ensenada and San José del Cabo.